Openclutch/ahpp-mini-game/README.md

 # Neon Drift Garage

 Neon Drift Garage is a fast arcade-inspired single-player browser game.
-Build a retro street racing garage, install neon-soaked mods, and bank credits to expand your operation.
+Build a retro street racing garage, install neon-soaked mods, and bank cash to expand your operation.
 Everything runs in the browser with no external assets — all visuals are drawn procedurally on a `<canvas>` element.

 ## How to Play

 * **Movement:** Use `WASD` to roll around the garage.
 * **Actions:** Press `E` to work the current bay, `Q` to swap to the next mod kit, number keys select specific kits.
 * **Objective:** Buy kits at the Parts Vendor, install them in your own bays, then cash out finished builds at the Race Terminal.
-Keep bays clear — overheated builds must be purged for ₵250.
+Keep bays clear — overheated builds must be purged for $250.
 * **Events & Crew:** Watch the Street Feed (`H`) for time-limited boosts.
 Charge the plaza spotlight to recruit unique crew members with powerful perks.

 Touch-friendly controls are included for mobile play.